Google recently made Voice Typing available for schools (Google Apps for Education accounts).

 The naysayers...

-"But in the real world, they're still going to need to type."
+There are certainly those that will respond with things like:"But in the real world, they're still going to need to type."

 "Yeah, but they still need to know how to write with a pencil."